What, how and when to submit to the IIML's annual online poetry showcase Ōrongohau | Best New Zealand Poems.

 If you are unable to provide a copy of a book or journal, you are welcome to send us a printed copy of the manuscript instead.

-Postal submissions should be directed to:
+Postal or courier submissions should be directed to:

 Ōrongohau | BNZP editor